knpuniversity/php-beginner-series/knpu/episode2/request-new-page.rst

 to start the PHP web server.

 Open a terminal and move into the directory where the unzipped files live.
+I already unzipped the files in a ``Sites/php`` directory.
 Start the PHP web server by typing the following:

 .. code-block:: bash